 I studied the key layouts a long time before getting a box of any style, and right off concluded the Crane was for me, but I was not able to obtain one for several years so I started with the easy to find Anglo in 2005 which was recommended for Irish music.

 I currently have 2 Crane style concertinas, a very nicely restored 48Key Lachenal, and a scruffy 35key Wheatstone SA box.

 I had stopped playing concertina for many years, then I was severly injured in 2015 and did not have the strength to play my other instruments (I became very ill while attending a college class).
 Fortunately for me I am not in a wheel chair or blinded.
-While recovering I learned how to read music for my 35key concertina. (update: in 2017 I regained alot of finger strength, I am now almost fully recovered and planning a bunch of new projects, including finishing off my MIDI concertina).
+While recovering I learned how to read music for my 35key concertina.
+In 2017 I regained alot of finger and arm strength, though I have still not fully recovered.

 I built a Kantele from a kit in 2016, later I acquired a "Lap Harp"/Kantele built by Gary Upton and I plan to build a larger one with MIDI triggers.

 Currently I am learning how to use a CNC router, building musical instrument parts, forms, and studying technical drafting.
 I built my first instrument in 1997 but mostly I have worked on fixing and customizing instruments, but not concertinas - Nope, not even going to attempt tuning those reeds.

 I also play a few other instruments: My main instrument is the the short scale Octave Mandolin, or sometimes called a "Cittern" or Mandola.
 I also play Guitar, some Piano, and the Tzouras (that's a Greek instrument - its like a shrunken Bouzouki) Speaking of Shrunken Bouzoukis, I got a great deal on an real Greek Baglama, its cute and loud.